firemodels/fds/Utilities/Firebot/README.txt

     # Set unlimited stack size
     ulimit -s unlimited

+4. Setup passwordless SSH on the firebot account.
+Generate SSH keys and ensure that the head node can SSH into all of the compute nodes.
+Also, make sure that firebot's account information is propagated across all compute nodes (e.g., with the passsync or authcopy command).

+5. Ensure that a queue named 'firebot' is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
+Test the 'qstat' command on firebot's account.

-7. In Firebot's home directory, perform an SVN checkout on the Firebot portion of the FDS-SMV repository using the below command.
+6. In Firebot's home directory, perform an SVN checkout on the Firebot portion of the FDS-SMV repository using the below command.

     svn checkout https://fds-smv.googlecode.com/svn/trunk/FDS/trunk/Utilities/Firebot/ firebot --username fds.firebot

-8. In Firebot's home directory, perform an SVN checkout of the entire FDS-SMV repository using the below command.
-You should perform a test commit from the FDS-SMV repository to ensure that firebot's SVN password has been stored locally so it can commit changes.
+7. In Firebot's home directory, perform an SVN checkout of the entire FDS-SMV repository using the below command.
+You should perform a test commit to the FDS-SMV repository to ensure that firebot's SVN password has been stored locally and that it can commit changes.

     svn checkout https://fds-smv.googlecode.com/svn/trunk/FDS/trunk/ FDS-SMV --username fds.firebot

-9. cd to the newly created ~/firebot directory
+8. cd to the newly created ~/firebot directory

-10. Run the ./firebot_linux_wrapper.sh or ./firebot_mac_wrapper.sh command, then the automated Firebot build process will begin and will create directories and check out repositories as needed.
+9. Run the ./firebot_linux_wrapper.sh or ./firebot_mac_wrapper.sh command, then the automated Firebot build process will begin and will create directories and check out repositories as needed.

-(Note) The *_wrapper script uses a semaphore file that ensures multiple instances of Firebot do not run, which would cause file conflicts.

 =========================
 = Firebot files/scripts =
 =========================

-# run_firebot_linux.sh
+# firebot_linux_wrapper.sh or firebot_mac_wrapper.sh

+    The _wrapper script uses a semaphore file that ensures multiple instances of Firebot do not run, which would cause file conflicts.
-    This script can be used to start Firebot manually.
-First, the script performs an "svn update".
+    This script should be called from crontab to start firebot.
-    Then, the script runs Firebot using the firebot_linux_wrapper script.

 # firebot_linux.sh